moorscode/ReactRenderer/README.md

 `ReactRenderExtension` needs as arguments a _renderer_ and a string that defines if we are rendering our React components `client_side`, `render_side` or `both`.

-The renderer is one of the renders that inherit from [`AbstractReactRenderer`](ReactRenderer/src/Limenius/ReactRenderer/Renderer/AbstractReactRenderer.php).
+The renderer is one of the renders that implements the [`ReactRendererInterface`](ReactRenderer/src/Limenius/ReactRenderer/Renderer/AbstractReactRenderer.php).

-This library provides currently two renderers:
+This library provides two renderer examples:

 - `PhpExecJsReactRenderer`: that uses internally [phpexecjs](https://github.com/nacmartin/phpexecjs) to autodetect the best javascript runtime available.
 - `ExternalServerReactRenderer`: that relies on a external nodeJs server.